lucas-quinn-guru/webdriver_test/README.md

     php webdriver.php

 If the example worked, a chrome browser window open.
 It will automatically navigate to www.amazon.com and run a search.
 If you see a web page with PJ Masks, the process was a success.
+Eventually, the browser window that was opened, will close.

 You may get an error because our test script cannot find ChromeDriver.
 Find the following line around line 26